KavyaHarigol/M2-EmbSys/CaseStudy/Simple Embedded System/Readme.md

 ![washing_machine](https://user-images.githubusercontent.com/98875082/154543238-2726fe83-8574-4419-92a9-7b4051c03e58.png)

-The Smart Railway Gate System is a simple embedded system which automatically opens and closes the gate whenever the train arrives.
-It consists of
+The Smart Railway Gate System is a simple embedded system which automatically opens and closes the gate at a railway level crossing.It includes IR Sensor, ARM Controller, stepper motor, LCD dispaly and buzzer/LED.
--	IR Sensor
--	ADC
--	ARM Controller
--	Stepper Motor
--	LCD Display
--	Buzzer/LED

 - IR Sensor
  An IR sensor is used to sense the arrival and departure of the train.
 An IR Sensor generally comprises of two components: an IR Transmitter and an IR Receiver.
 An IR Transmitter is a device that emits IR Rays.
 Similarly, an IR Receiver is a device that detects the IR Rays.
 Photo Diodes are the most commonly used IR receivers.